 Nate currently plays bass with the legendary OC ska outfit, Save Ferris, as well as for recording artist, television actor, and broadway star, Matthew Morrison, best known for his leading role on the FOX television series Glee.
-Additionally, Nate is currently filling in on bass with OC ska legends, Save Ferris, for a series of domestic and international festival dates throughout 2018.
-You can check out his recorded work on the forthcoming album, "Here We Go Love," by 2nd-wave ska luminaries, The English Beat, due for release in the summer of 2018.
+You can check out Nate's recorded work on the newly released album, "Here We Go Love," by 2-tone luminaries, The English Beat.
 Additionally, you can catch him playing - and "acting" - on Gilmore Girls: A Year in the Life, currently available on Netflix.
-You can check out more of Nate's performing and recording credits here.